ericwallen/firebase-camp/README.md

 ### Step 7 Security Rules
 Don't forget to all the user to be added to the database as well.
 This is where the first and last name get recorded.

-Your rules might look like something like this:
 ```
 service cloud.firestore {
   match /databases/{database}/documents {